Russian Media Interfered In The UK’s Brexit Referendum, New Report Claims

 https://twitter.com/89_up/status/963051888064245760/

 According to 89up, social media activity of both RT and Sputnik spiked on the final day of the referendum.
 The activity of these two channels increased immensely on Twitter, matching with the increase in the Russian bot activity on that particular day.
 The 89up’s report claims that many articles published by RT and Sputnik during the referendum period were extremely misleading.
-Their stories exaggerated the facts on the migration of European refugee, immigration to the UK, the role of CIA in creating the EU, etc.
+Their stories exaggerated the facts on the migration of European refugees, immigration to the UK, the role of CIA in creating the EU, etc.

 The data for 89up’s study was sourced from the tools provided by Facebook, Twitter, and BuzzSumo, as well as from other “scraping” techniques.